nathandias/klini/README.md

 Additional notes on how this web application works, for site maintennance and support.
 ## dreamhost.com shared hosting server installation notes

-    # copy/upload the ispring.tar.gz or ispring.zip archive to the server web root and extract to create /ispring folder
+    # copy/upload the ispring.zip archive to the server web root
-    cd ispring
+    unzip ispring                       # creates the /ispring folder cd ispring
     cp .htaccess.dreamhost.example .htaccess
     # edit .htaccess in your favorite text editor to define base_url, site passwords and other settings
-    composer install                    # optional: install php dependencies if /ispring/vendor folder doesn't already exist

 ## local development with docker (optional)

     git clone git@github.com:nathandias/klini.git